padrinobook/padrinobook/chapters/login_and_registration.md

 [^error_message_on]: Instead of writing `@user` for the `error_message_on` you can also use the symbol notation `:user`.

-We can do better and make the error text red.
 Let's add the `:class` at the of the `error_message_on` method with the help of the [text-error class from bootstrap](http://twitter.github.io/bootstrap/base-css.html#forms "text-error class from bootstrap") and using the `:prepend` option which add text to before displaying the field error:

 ```erb